 The plant is an erect herb.
 It grows up to 2 meters or 6 feet high.
 Broad Bean fixes nitrogen.
 Vicia faba has oblong green leaves which are arranged alternately.
 The flowers are fragrant and white but they have a black or dark spot on them.
 They look similar to the pea flower and grow in clusters.
 They appear toward the top of the stem.

-The Vicia faba seeds which are oblong in shape and can range in color from green to brown appear in pods that could be as long as 18in or 45cm, they are picked when they are green in color but the color can change to black as it matures.
+The Vicia faba seeds are oblong in shape.
+They range in color from green to brown and appear in pods that could be as long as 18in or 45cm.
+They are picked when they are green in color but the color can change to black as they mature.

+In Spanish, it is called Haba, and in Iran, similar to many other Middle Eastern countries these beans are called Baghali which is used in a popular national dish called “Baghali Polo”, a steamed dish mixed with rice and dill and accompanied by Saffron Chicken.
 People with inherited Hemolytic Syndrome could have a bad anemic reaction to fava beans.
-Due to this reaction in ancient Greece they called them the beans of death.
+Due to this reaction in ancient Greece, they called them the beans of death.

-In Spanish, it is called Haba, and in Iran, similar to many other Middle Eastern countries these beans are called Baghali where it is used in a popular national dish called “Baghali Polo”, a steamed dish mixed with rice and dill and accompanied by Saffron Chicken.

-Vicia faba ‘The Sutton’ is a dwarf variety that probably does not need staking and an alternative for smaller spaces and gardens.
+Vicia faba ‘The Sutton’ is a dwarf variety that probably does not need staking and is an alternative for smaller spaces and gardens.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?